 Nathaniel is a financial accounting expert.
 He began his career at Baker Tilly Virchow Krause, LLP, an international public accounting and consulting firm, where he performed full financial statement audits and reviews across a broad spectrum of industries including technology, media/entertainment, automotive, and healthcare.
 Nathanael now uses his financial statement audit background and sound GAAP knowledge at Arena Labs to improve accounting operations and reporting for the organization and provide general financial oversight and cash flow management techniques.

 STORYTELLER & PHOTOJOURNALIST

 Paula has devoted her life to the art of quietly capturing the human narrative with her camera.
 She uses her gift of highlighting moments of unique humanity to bring cultures, organizations, and teams to life.
-Her work in medicine focuses on the caregivers and professionals who are the corps of any medical environment and the impact of their work together.
+Paula’s work in medicine focuses on the caregivers and professionals who are the corps of any medical environment, and the impact of their work together.

 FOUNDER + CEO